geekodour/mogoz/content/posts/20230608143206-scaling_databases.md

 -   It's a concept related to distributed systems(different machines) and uses the ideas of database partitioning in dist sys setting.
 -   Because this results in smaller tables it'll most likely improve performance etc(at the db layer atleast).
 -   Vitess(MySQL) and [Citus](https://www.citusdata.com/)([PostgreSQL]({{< relref "20221102123302-postgresql.md" >}})) can help you shard v/s sharding manually.
--   You also have databases and services that [do sharding](https://research.google/pubs/pub39966/) for you (Eg.[cockroachDB](https://www.cockroachlabs.com/), planetscale, dynamo, cassandra, yugabytedb etc.)
+-   You also have databases and services that [do sharding](https://research.google/pubs/pub39966/) for you (Eg.[cockroachDB](https://www.cockroachlabs.com/), planetscale, dynamo, cassandra, yugabytedb, spanner etc.)

 ### What it involves? {#what-it-involves}